One of the most common business models is retailing.

 - Use Social Media Messaging Platforms for Customer Support

 Many small retail businesses have no customer support.
 They just sell their products, forgetting that their main product is not what they sell—but how they sell what they sell.
 They don’t provide customer support to handle and deal with customer related problems so that they can keep customers.

-Deal with customer issues in professional manner and you will keep your retail customers coming again and again.
+Deal with customer issues in a professional manner and you will keep your retail customers coming again and again.
 Don’t assume things.
-Amazon has become successful as an internet based retail firm because they are customer-centric!
+Amazon has become successful as an internet-based retail firm because they are customer-centric!

 - Join Local Business Groups And Network with Strategic Partners

 To take your retail business to the next level, you must join local business groups and network with strategic partners.
 May be you focus on selling health and beauty products, but then the customers you are looking for are already buying from beauticians or hair stylists.